When is the Star Wars Cassian Andor series coming to Disney+?

-One other Star Wars Disney collection is coming, with Diego Luna and Alan Tudyk set to reprise their roles from 2016 prequel film Rogue One for a brand new sci-fi spy thriller.
+One other Star Wars Disney sequence is coming, with Diego Luna and Alan Tudyk set to reprise their roles from 2016 prequel film Rogue One for a brand new sci-fi spy thriller.

 “It’s been a really hard three years, to be honest.
-I’ve been waiting for the call,” Luna mentioned of the brand new collection at Disney’s D23 convention.
+I’ve been waiting for the call,” Luna mentioned of the brand new sequence at Disney’s D23 convention.

 “Going back home, facing the idea of my character being gone.
 My kids won’t look me in the eye, sadly.
 But we’re here, and we’re going to look younger, which is amazing.”

-However what can we anticipate from the Cassian Andor collection?
+However what can we count on from the Cassian Andor sequence?
 What different characters will return, and what’s it about?
-Take a look at every little thing we all know thus far beneath.
+Take a look at every little thing we all know to date under.

 At the moment unknown, although it’s set to start filming in London in 2020.
-Given these timings, it appears doubtless the collection will debut a while in 2021.
+Given these timings, it appears doubtless the sequence will debut a while in 2021.

-- EVERY new Star Wars film and TV collection introduced thus far
+- EVERY new Star Wars film and TV sequence introduced to date

 — Star Wars (@starwars) August 25, 2019

-Alan Tudyk, who performed his reprogrammed Imperial droid sidekick Ok-2SO, may even be returning.
-Like Andor, Ok-2SO was killed on the finish of Rogue One, cementing this collection’ standing as a prequel.
+Alan Tudyk, who performed his reprogrammed Imperial droid sidekick Okay-2SO, may also be returning.
+Like Andor, Okay-2SO was killed on the finish of Rogue One, cementing this sequence’ standing as a prequel.

-It’s at the moment unknown who else will star within the collection, although it’s definitely attainable that Rogue One Insurgent Alliance actors Genevieve O’Reilly (who performed chief Mon Mothma), Alistair Petrie and Ben Daniels might be enticed again relying on the format of the drama.
+It’s at the moment unknown who else will star within the sequence, although it’s definitely attainable that Rogue One Insurgent Alliance actors Genevieve O’Reilly (who performed chief Mon Mothma), Alistair Petrie and Ben Daniels could possibly be enticed again relying on the format of the drama.

-- When is The Mandalorian Star Wars TV collection launched on Disney ?
+- When is The Mandalorian Star Wars TV sequence launched on Disney ?

-Stephen Schiff is onboard as showrunner, whereas Tony Gilroy – who directed reshoots and rewrote giant elements of Rogue One forward of its launch in 2016 – is about to direct a number of episodes and pen the pilot.
+Stephen Schiff is onboard as showrunner, whereas Tony Gilroy – who directed reshoots and rewrote giant components of Rogue One forward of its launch in 2016 – is ready to direct a number of episodes and pen the pilot.

 What’s the Rogue One prequel about?